 Between February and June 2016 the beta version of the first release of the SURFnet Network Dashboard was available to institutions.
 We used their feedback for the first release.
 This release is available since September.
 Infrastructure managers and infrastructure administrators can view an overview of the network services purchased and a port summary of SURFinternet and SURFlichtpaden.
 They are able to see which ports are in use, and where bandwidth is still available.
 Institutions can also see the services to service providers (via NetherLight).
 Traffic statistics for all network services are also displayed graphically by the SURFnet Network Dashboard.

-Beta version second release: setting up light paths
+Second release: setting up light paths

 Access to the SURFnet Network Dashboard